Is OUI in Massachusetts a Felony or a Misdemeanor?

 Most states vary in their definitions of misdemeanor and felony offenses; however, the majority of states, including Massachusetts, classify a first offense OUI as a misdemeanor.
-For many, being charged with a First OUI, it is not a felony, but it can still have some significant consequences.
-Even when there is an accident or high breath test result, it does not become a felony unless there is a serious injury or it is a third offense.
+For many, being charged with a first OUI, it is not a felony, but it can still have some significant consequences.
+Even when there is an accident or high breath test result, it does not become a felony unless there is a serious injury or it is a third offense or greater.

 However, it is important to note that an OUI offense can become a felony if it involves either of the two following situations:

-- The cases are often winnable at trial;
+- First offense OUI cases are often winnable at trial;

-- In many cases there is little downside to fighting the case, meaning your penalty after trial and on a plea are not significantly different.
+- Many times, there is little downside to fighting the case, meaning your penalty after trial and on a plea are not significantly different.

 CLIENT CHARGED WITH OUI 1ST OFFENSE AFTER CIVILIAN COMPLAINT OF INTOXICATED DRIVER ON THE ROAD